Goldenrod is an edible and medicinal plant with many benefits! Learn how to turn it into salve, tincture, tea, and more!

 Goldenrod is “recommended for treatment of infections and inflammations, to prevent formation of kidney stones and to help remove urinary gravel“.

 It may lower cholesterol and prevent atherosclerosis (study link), is an effective remedy for upper respiratory inflammation and congestion, rhinitis, seasonal allergy, sinus infection, colds and influenza (Medicinal Plants of the Southern Appalachians, page 92).

 The infused oil and salve is a traditional remedy for aches and pains and makes a great addition to any arthritis or pain-relieving salves you create.

 Uses for Goldenrod

-These are some ways that you can use goldenrod:
+These are several ways that you can use goldenrod:

 - Infused Oil

 I also love the looks of this goldenrod honey recipe from Pixie’s Pocket and how Plain & Joyful Living used goldenrod to dye yarn!